thrasher-corp/gocryptotrader/backtester/config/strategyexamples/README.md

 ### Want to make your own configs?

-Use the provided config builder under `/backtester/config/configbuilder` or modify tests under `/backtester/config/config_test.go` to generates strategy files quickly
+Use the provided config builder under `/backtester/config/strategyconfigbuilder` or modify tests under `/backtester/config/strategyconfig_test.go` to generate strategy files quickly

 ## Donations